Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Introduction

 We reduce \textsc{Red-Blue Dominating Set} to {\sc Biclique Contraction} and \textsc{Hypergraph $2$-Coloring} to {\sc Balanced Biclique Contraction} to show Theorem \ref{thm:np-hardness}.
 It is well-known that there are linear size-preserving reductions from \textsc{3-SAT} to \textsc{Red-Blue Dominating Set} and from \textsc{3-SAT} to \textsc{Hypergraph $2$-Coloring} \cite{CyganFKLMPPS15,Karp72,Schaefer78}.
 As the reductions used to prove Theorem~\ref{thm:np-hardness} are also linear size-preserving, it follows that {\sc Biclique Contraction} and {\sc Balanced Biclique Contraction} do not admit algorithms running in $\calO^*(2^{o(n)})$ time (and hence do not admit $\calO^*(2^{o(k)})$ time algorithms) assuming \ETH.
 However, as mentioned earlier, we show that both problems admit single exponential-time \FPT\ algorithms.

 \begin{theorem} and {\sc Balanced Biclique Contraction} can be solved in $\mathcal{O}^*(25.904^k)$ time. \end{theorem}

+The only other known cases when $\calF$-\textsc{Contraction} admits a single exponential-time \FPT\ algorithm is when $\calF$ is the collection of paths~\cite{HeggernesHLLP14}, trees~\cite{HeggernesHLLP14}, cactus~\cite{KrithikaMT18} or grids~\cite{SaurabhST20}.
+Among these results, the algorithm for paths is relatively simple, the one for trees is obtained using a non-trivial application of the color coding technique, and the last two use relatively more technical problem-specific arguments.
 The techniques used in our algorithms include an \FPT\ algorithm for \textsc{2-Cluster Vertex Deletion} as a subroutine, rephrasing the contraction problem as a partition problem with some properties, guessing certain vertices to be in appropriate parts of this partition, preprocessing the graph based on the guess and a branching rule.
-The only other known cases when $\calF$-\textsc{Contraction} admits a single exponential-time \FPT\ algorithm is when $\calF$ is the collection of paths~\cite{HeggernesHLLP14}, trees~\cite{HeggernesHLLP14}, cactus~\cite{KrithikaMT18} or grids~\cite{SaurabhST20}.
-Among these results, the algorithm for paths is relatively simple, the one for trees is obtained using non-trivial application of the color coding technique and the last two use relatively more technical problem-specific arguments.

 {\sc ${\cal F}$-Contraction} for most choices of $\mathcal{F}$ mentioned here (except paths and grids) do not admit polynomial kernels.
 While we show {\sc Balanced Biclique Contraction} to be an exception, it turns out that {\sc Biclique Contraction} is not.